ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ```
 {: codeblock}

-### Adding a mount target to an existing file share with the vpc access mode
+### Adding a mount target to an existing file share with the VPC access mode
 {: #fs-create-file-share-vpc-api}

+[Deprecated]{: tag-deprecated}

 This request adds a mount target to an existing file share.
-In this example, the [Deprecated]{: tag-deprecated} `vpc` value is specified because the file share's access control mode is `vpc`.
+In this example, the `vpc` value is specified because the file share's access control mode is `vpc`.
 Data encryption in transit cannot be enabled.

 ```sh
 curl -X POST "$vpc_api_endpoint/v1/shares/$share_id/mount_targets?version=2023-08-08&generation=2"\